romanhmln/deinbett-coding-challenge/README.md

 `subdomain` is used to filter the messages that are coming to server and provides security

+For local usage, keys and secrets will be emailed with this repository.

 ## Reporting

 This project is using `multiple-cucumber-html-reporter` to provide visual representation of the test run results.
 This library will generate HTML report on demand after the test execution phase and open it in the default OS browser.